Mortgage interest rates have hit a 7-year high

-Mortgage interest rates hit a 7-year high this week when the average 30-year fixed mortgage rate increased from 4.61% to 4.66%, its highest level since May 2011.
+Mortgage interest rates hit a seven-year high this week when the average 30-year fixed mortgage rate increased from 4.61% to 4.66%, its highest level since May 2011.
 Interest rates started at 3.95% at the beginning of the year and had a recent low of 3.78% last September, USA Today reports.

 Home sales have already started to slow, something that analysts have attributed to both the rising rates and a low housing supply.
 Existing home sales dropped 2.4% last month and were 1.4% lower than where they were in April of last year.
 Interest rates are expected to rise to 5% for a 30-year fixed rate mortgage by the end of the year.